fudan-zvg/GSS/readme/TRAIN.md

 # train GSS-FF model on Cityscapes with 8 GPUs
 bash tools/dist_train.sh configs/gss/cityscapes/gss-ff_r101_768x768_80k_cityscapes.py 8
 ```
 After undergoing Latent prior learning, one can obtain the results of GSS-FF.
-The first 'F' indicates that $\mathcal{X}$ is training-free, while the second 'F' signifies that $\mathcal{X}^{-1}$ is also training-free.
 ### Step 2: Latent posterior learning for $\mathcal{X}^{-1}$ (Train GSS-FT)

-This stage is specifically designed for GSS-FT, where $\mathcal{X}^{-1}$ is a learnable module that requires training.
+> This stage is specifically designed for GSS-FT, where $\mathcal{X}^{-1}$ is a learnable module that requires training.
 During this stage, we load and freeze the pre-trained image encoder from Latent prior learning stage, focusing solely on training $\mathcal{X}^{-1}$.

 1. **Load the pre-trained weight of image encoder**